 There were decisions I wish I was smart enough to not let my heart decide on and there were choices I wish I made more wisely that could have put me in a better position today.

 This is my life story ― full of regrets.

-It has been twenty-nine years today since hope was first seen through my innocent eyes.
+It has been thirty years today since hope was first seen through my innocent eyes.
 It is the same hope that kept this life story keeping on, holding on.

 But sometimes, it is hard to hope.